The new Netgear Orbi RBKE960 series -- currently available as a 3-pack Orbi RBKE963 -- is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 And, naturally, you have to pay for the latest and greatest.
 The RBKE960 is the only canned mesh system, for now, that has both top Wi-Fi specs and matching performance.

 So, here's the bottom line: the Orbi RBKE960 has enough to be the best Orbi mesh set to date.
 It'll work well for large homes -- wired or wireless.
 It's as good as an Orbi set can be regarding Wi-Fi coverage.

 Whether that's worth the cost depends on how much of an Orbi fan you are.

 One thing is for sure: if you have wired your home, there are other options, and likely even more so starting next year, that can deliver similar performance, more features, and most importantly, better control and less of a privacy risk for (significantly) less.

 Dong's note: I first published this post on October 12, 2021, as a preview and updated it on December 21 to a full review after thorough hands-on testing.

 Netgear Orbi RBKE960 series: Wi-Fi 6E mesh done right, at first glance

 At its core, the Netgear RBKE960 is like any other Orbi set.
 It includes two types of hardware.
 Each system has a router (model RBRE960) and two satellites (RBSE960).

-You use the router unit to hook up to your Internet source, set up the Wi-Fi network, and the satellite will expand the Wi-Fi coverage.
+You use the router unit to hook up to your Internet source, and set up the Wi-Fi network, and the satellite will expand the Wi-Fi coverage.
 After that, you can add even more satellites, if need be, to scale up the range.